cds-git/BetterResult/README.md

 var errorWithMetadata = extendedError.WithMetadata("RetryCount", 3);
 ```

-You can also extend the metadata using a `Dictionary<string, object>`:
+You may also add multiple metadata items using a dictionary:

 ```csharp
 var additionalMetadata = new Dictionary<string, object>